swcarpentry/git-novice/episodes/07-github.md

 - "Push to or pull from a remote repository."
 keypoints:
 - "A local Git repository can be connected to one or more remote repositories."
-- "Use the HTTPS protocol to connect to remote repositories until you have learned how to set up SSH."
+- "Use the SSH protocol to connect to remote repositories."
 - "`git push` copies changes from a local repository to a remote repository."
 - "`git pull` copies changes from a remote repository to a local repository."
 ---